Dr Delyth Jones BA French, MA Applied Linguistics, PhD in Welsh, PGCE French

 Her PhD described the language competence of pupils in immersion settings in Wales with reference to second language acquisition theories in bilingual contexts.
 Publications include The Threshold Level for Welsh (1996) and Cyflwyniad i Ddwyieithrwydd (An Introduction to Bilingualism) (1997).
 She presented a paper on her PhD thesis in the 3rd European Conference on Immersion Education in Barcelona which was subsequently published in the proceedings, Immersion Programmes: a European Perspective (1998) and published an article "Dylanwad y Saesneg ar Iaith Plant mewn Addysg Gymraeg?" ("The Influence of English on the language of pupils in Welsh Education?") in The Welsh Journal of Education (2000).
 Current research interests include increasing the uptake of international languages at GCSE level.

-University Link Tutor - International Languages.
+University Link Tutor - International Languages / Welsh.

 Development of Welsh language skills of PGCE students.